jan-bogaerts/mark/src/markdownCode.md

   - loadModelsMap(filePath): loads the json file that defines the models to be used with the project
     - build the json file name by replacing '.md' with '_models.json' at the end of the field 'file'
     - if the json file exists, load it and assign the parsed json to `gptService.modelsMap`
+  - loadKeys(filePath): loads the json file that stores the mappings between the fragment keys and the location of the fragments in the text.
+    - build the json file name by replacing '.md' with '_keys.json' at the end of the field 'file'
+    - if the json file exists, load it and assign the parsed json to `keyService.loadUuidFromLocs`
   - loadProjectConfig(filePath): loads the json file that contains the configuration settings for the project
     - json file name = folderService.projectConfig
     - if the json file exists, load it and store the parsed json with `projectConfigurationService.loadConfig(configString)`
   - updateOutOfDate(): updates the list of out-of-date transformers for each text-fragment.
     ```python (pseudo)
     def updateOutOfDate():